 If this unique ID is present in the HTTP Cookie header of a request (or the URL if using URL rewriting), the plug-in routes the request to this particular server, provided all other routing rules are met.
-If a CloneID is not specified in the Server, then Session Affinity is not enabled for this server.
+If a CloneID is not specified in the Server, then session affinity is not enabled for this server.

-This attribute is used in conjunction with Session Affinity.
-When this attribute is set, the plug-in checks the incoming cookie header or URL for jsessionid.
-If the jsessionid is found then the plug-in looks for one or more clone IDs.
+This attribute is used in conjunction with session affinity.
+When this attribute is set, the plug-in checks the incoming cookie header or URL for JSESSIONID.
+If JSESSIONID is found then the plug-in looks for one or more clone IDs.
 If clone IDs are found and a match is made to this attribute then the request is sent to this server rather than load balanced across the cluster.

-If you are not using Session Affinity then it is best to remove these clone IDs from the configuration because there is added request processing in the plug-in when these are set.
+If you are not using session affinity then it is best to remove these clone IDs from the configuration because there is added request processing in the plug-in when these are set.
 If clone IDs are not in the plug-in then it is assumed that session affinity is not on and the request is load balanced across the cluster.